sneaky0potato/ETH_calc/README.md

 ```bash
 conda init --all
 ```
-Then close and reopen your terminal or run the suggested commands to refresh your environment.
+Then close and reopen your terminal to refresh your environment.

 ## Creating the Conda Environment